LigniteTech/lignitetech-web-hugo/content/item/workset-location.md

 alt_banner="Miner Workset GeoLocation view"
 +++

-Workset Location view
+Workset Location view.
+Any entity with GeoLocation information, will be displayed on the map.
+The map instantly reflects any incoming data with location information.

 <!--more-->

-geo location view